ltuckr/coding-quiz/README.md

 # coding-quiz
-An online coding quiz comprised of html, css and js.
+A timed online coding quiz comprised of html, css and js.